Surgical Smoke Rulemaking

 Between January 1, 2025 and June 30, 2025, RCW 49.17.500 will allow eligible hospitals (smaller hospitals with 25 or fewer beds or those certified as “sole community hospitals” by Medicare/Medicaid) to apply for reimbursement of up to $1,000 per operating room for surgical smoke equipment purchased and installed before January 1, 2025.
 Reimbursements will only be issued if funding is available.

-Although rulemaking will likely follow the Expedited Rulemaking process, DOSH plans to schedule a public meeting to gather stakeholder feedback and answer questions about this rulemaking before proceeding.
+Although rulemaking followed the Expedited Rulemaking process, DOSH scheduled a public meeting to gather stakeholder feedback and answer questions about this rulemaking before filing the permanent rule.

 Staff Contacts: